Understanding Ontario’s Minor Injury Guideline (MIG)

 Obtain a Free Legal Consultation in Ontario

-For answers to legal questions regarding auto liability or MIG accident benefits, or for help with your claim, call the Preszler Law Firm in Ontario.
-Contact us to schedule a free consultation today at 1-800-JUSTICE®.
+For answers to legal questions regarding auto liability or MIG accident benefits, or for help with your claim, call Preszler Injury Lawyers.
+Contact us to schedule a free consultation today at 1-800-JUSTICE.